JuffmannLab/ElectronPropagation/README.md

-# Knive edge measurement of the electron beam
+# Calculation of the electorn propagation
-This programm simulates a knive edge measurement of an electron beam.
+Propagate the electrons through a setup